MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

-ms.ContentId: 526e4f1a-2936-4c61-b3be-d41b4cf9d10f
-title: About Windows Server Containers
+# Windows Server Containers

-#Windows Server Containers

 Applications fuel innovation in the cloud and mobile era.
 Containers, and the ecosystem that is developing around them, will empower software developers to create the next generation of applications experiences.

 Watch a short overview: [Windows-based containers: Modern app development with enterprise-grade control](https://youtu.be/Ryx3o0rD5lY ).

-##What are containers?
+## What are containers?

 They are an isolated, resource controlled, and portable operating environment.